survivejs/webpack-book/manuscript/loading_assets/04_loading_images.md

 ## Setting Up *file-loader*

-If you want to skip inlining, you can use *file-loader* directly.
+If you want to skip inlining altogether, you can use *file-loader* directly.
 The following setup customizes the resulting filename.
 By default *file-loader* returns the MD5 hash of the file's contents with the original extension:

 ```javascript
 {